AllyYL/casestudy/src/projects/weave.md

 <br>

-## Paper Prototyping: Card System
+## Paper Prototyping: Tackling Simplification and Participation

 Paper prototyping helped us translate physical gestures into digital interactions.
-Drawing from clothing tags, we mocked up cards to test how much info users could absorb at a glance—and when they’d want to flip.
+Drawing from clothing tags, we mocked up cards to test how much info users could absorb at a glance—and when they'd want to flip.

 <br>